konpantidos/Nano-BlackBox-Telemetry/analysis/README.md

 * `analysis_result.png`: Visualization of Raw vs. Filtered data.

 ## Results
-The image below shows how the Kalman Filter (red line) successfully tracks the flight path while filtering out the sensor noise (blue dots) from the BMP280.
+The image below shows how the Kalman Filter (red line) successfully tracks the flight path while filtering out the sensor noise from the BMP280.

 ![Analysis Result](analysis_result.png)